 in the repository root directory.

-Warehouse and run all of the needed services.
-The Warehouse repository will be
+run all of the needed services.
+The Warehouse repository will be mounted inside

 Running the Warehouse container and services¶

-This command will produce output for a while, and will not exit.
-While it runs, open a second terminal, and run:
+make serve will produce output for a while, and will not exit.
+Eventually

 This command will: